Forum-Promotion/help-center/docs/getting-started/account-deletion.md

 ## Step 1: Locate the Contact Information

-1. Look for a Contact Us link, it is found in the footer (bottom right) on Forum Promotion.
+1. Look for our Contact Us link, it is found in the footer **(bottom right corner)** on Forum Promotion.
 2. Contact an administrator via private message.
 3. Email an administrator at: admin@forumpromotion.net